-One of my best Christmas gifts this year came from an old and dear friend.
+One of my best Christmas gifts this year came from an old and dear friend, Leslie Vass of Kelowna.
+B.C.
 She ran across this collection of brass buttons that the owner no longer wanted.
 Knowing my fondness for military memorabilia, she had them strung into a bracelet for me!

 There are about thirty buttons on the bracelet, in varying stages of tarnishing.
 And here’s another question, dear readers: shall I polish them, or leave them with their vintage patina?